-Another cause of rough passage can be the little rivet sticking up in the middle of the frog (this is the one holding the spring wire on the bottom).
+Another cause of rough passage can be the little rivet that sticks up in the middle of the frog (this is the one that holds the spring wire on the bottom).
 If the head of the rivet protrudes too far over to one side or the other, the locomotive driving wheels will strike the head of the rivet with a "click" as it passes.
 The rivet head can be filed or ground down slightly to eliminate this.
 Don't remove too much material, however, because the rivet must still be a rivet.

 Following these extra steps will result in a much smoother passing of rolling stock through the points.

 Paint, Restoration, Touch-Up and Repainting